3. What is Schema

 Import from the Incremental backups 12,13 respectively.

-Now the database will be available to latest status provided there is no
+Now the database will be available to latest status provided there is

 transaction taken place after the 13th incremental backup.